-Our institute was recently refurbished and now offers purpose-built laboratories and specialist facilities for plant growth, including a high-throughput Arabidopsis genetics facility, a suite of biochemistry equipment, more than 700 square metres of controlled environment growth rooms and 2,200 square metres of glasshouses, including a modern Category 3 containment glasshouse.
+You’ll work in purpose-built laboratories and specialist facilities for plant growth, including a high-throughput Arabidopsis genetics facility, a suite of biochemistry equipment, more than 700 square metres of controlled environment growth rooms and 2,200 square metres of glasshouses, including a modern Category 3 containment glasshouse.

-Our strong links with SynthSys, the Centre for Synthetic and Systems Biology and the Royal Botanic Garden Edinburgh give you access to an even broader range of facilities and expertise, as do our associations with the Scottish Crop Research Institute.
+Our strong links with SynthSys, the Centre for Synthetic and Systems Biology, and the Royal Botanic Garden Edinburgh give you access to an even broader range of facilities and expertise, as do our associations with the Scottish Crop Research Institute.